-When trading, the forex market offers three options for retail investors, and they are the micro-lot, mini-lot, and standard lot.
+When trading, the forex market offers three options for retail investors: the micro-lot, mini-lot, and standard lot.

-- Micro-Lot — The micro-lot represents the smallest base currency in the market, which is equivalent to 1,000 units.
+- Micro-Lot — The micro-lot represents the smallest base currency in the market, equivalent to 1,000 units.

 - Mini-Lot — The mini-lot is equivalent to 10,000 units.

 - Standard Lot — The lot has a corresponding value of 100,000 units of the base currency.
-When you say a mini-lot, for example, traders take it to mean 1/10th of the standard lot.
+For example, when you say a mini-lot, traders take it to mean 1/10th of the standard lot.
 The micro-lot, meanwhile, is 1/100th of the standard.

 How Much Will You Earn?

 According to Salary.com, a forex trader in the United States earns between $140,000 and $211,000.
-Of course, that is assuming that you are employed in a hedge fund, bank, or financial institution.
+Of course, I am assuming that you are employed in a hedge fund, bank, or financial institution.

 But the number of jobs available is limited, so you won’t likely land one unless you are very talented.
 Most forex traders, however, do very well by working as their boss.
 They own their time, manage the risks, and earn all the rewards.

 What Can I do With My $50?